walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/OPENID4VP-MATCHER.md

 So the maintenance model is:

-- **The committed binary** is verified by the SHA-256 that `AndroidVendoredMatcherTest` pins.
-Nothing else needs to hold for it to keep working, and an accidental swap cannot go unnoticed.
+- **The committed binary**: the SHA-256 that `AndroidVendoredMatcherTest` pins verifies its identity, so an accidental swap cannot go unnoticed.
+The runtime compatibility assumptions below still have to hold.
 - **An intentional update** picks an upstream commit, builds it with a toolchain recorded here, runs upstream's own test suite at that commit, runs the Android matcher regressions in `DigitalCredentialSharingE2ETest`, and then updates the asset, the pinned hash and this table